 Finally in 1968, Secretary Stewart Udall established the Pryor Mountain Wild Horse Range in Montana and Wyoming.
 This became the first public Wild Horse Range in America.
 Clyde Reynolds, then Mayor of Lovell, was named to the first Wild Horse National Advisory Board, which convened their first meeting in Lovell.
 Reverend Schweiger liked to say, “Come to Lovell to see the first horses on the first wild horse range.”

 The Pryor Mountain Wild Mustang Center was incorporated in 1998 by Reverend Floyd Schweiger and John T. Nickle with initial donations of $300 each.
 John Nickle served as President and appointed Reverend Schweiger, Richard Doerr, Jim Edwards, Daphne Hartman, and Phillip Schaeling as the original board.
+John Nickle continues to support the Center as the Vice President of the Board of Directors.
+His wife, Lynda, worked tirelessly for many years as the Director of Operations.
+Sadly, Lynda died on September 4, 2020.
+Her enthusiastic smile will be missed!

 The Pryor Mountain Wild Mustang Center now serves as a permanent advocate group for the Pryor horses.
 The network of support for the Pryor Horses has grown from a local, to a national, to an international level.
 The Mustang Center serves as the local source for information and advocacy for the horses.
 Thousands of visitors from all over the United States and the world visit the Mustang Center each year.
 These visitors are provided information about the horses and where to find them in their mountain home.
 This was the dream of Reverend Schweiger and remains the dream of John Nickle and the Board of Directors.
 Please join us in supporting the Pryor horses.